 If you find you cannot access a piece of preparatory reading, please be in touch with the module leader in the first instance, giving details.

 St Mellitus often provides recordings of teaching that takes place midweek at the London centre.
 Recordings are less frequently available following a Teaching Week and welcome available following a Residential event.

 Only students enrolled on a module have access to these recordings, They appear alongside each section, and can only be played within the module page.
 The recordings cannot be downloaded.

 Changing routes or options on my pathway

 You may decide to undertake a different optional module or combination of modules.
-If so, please confer with your Formation Group tutor in the first instance before being in touch with the Academic Director.
-If your module change relates to biblical languages, please be in touch with Steve Smith.
+If so, please confer with your Formation Group tutor in the first instance before being in touch with the Academic Manager.

 Gaining Guest Access